 Now I ask you, are you terrified of falling when just walking?
 Are you terrified of falling from your bed?
 Do you hide from sunlight, in your best Dracula impression?
 Of course not!

-Some of those scary figures we can explain: the vast majority of people who died from falls were very old and frail, and that statistic alone should underline how much more careful all of us should be around old people.
+Some of those scary figures we can explain: the vast majority of people who died from falls, and almost all who died after falling from a bed, were very old and frail, and that statistic alone should underline how much more careful all of us should be around old people.